imvo/mobile-swipe-gallery-demo/readme.md

 ===========

 This gallery uses css3 for comfort UX while changing images.

-Gallery is 'endless', if last image is reached - the first one wil become next.
+Gallery is 'endless', if last image is reached - the first one will become next.

 Gallery utilises only 3 img tags, so it aimed to be resource-efficient and may be used to display large amounts of images

  For more comfort use: